6.2 Administration and governance

 - To negotiate the annual financial framework of the regions with national government.

 The Ministry of Children and Education is responsible for setting up the framework for curricula at primary and secondary level.
-It is the responsibility of the individual municipal council to determine how the municipality’s schools are to be organised within the framework established by the Folkeskole Act and its ministerial orders.
+It is the responsibility of the individual municipality to determine how the municipality’s schools are to be organised within the framework established by the Folkeskole Act and its ministerial orders.
 The municipal councils determine the municipal level of service for the primary and lower secondary educations (folkeskole) within this overriding framework and can set their own additional objectives for the schools.
 The contents of the courses are then finalised by the teachers with their pupils.
 The Ministry of Children and Education oversees the municipal primary and lower secondary schools (folkeskole) in collaboration with the municipal councils.

 In the field of vocational education and training, sectoral committees with equal representation of the labour market organisations concerned play an important role in defining and developing vocational qualifications and stipulating the training conditions.
 Technical colleges and business colleges are independent institutions under the overall authority of the Ministry of Children and Education.